-Specifically, the Assistant Director (AD) supervises the paraprofessional staff in one or two residence halls, including Resident Heads and Resident Assistants.
+The Assistant Director of Residence Life (ADRL) supervises the paraprofessional staff in one or two residence halls, including Resident Heads and Resident Assistants.

-The AD attends various programs sponsored by Resident Deans, Resident Heads, and councils; works with Residence Hall Managers to resolve and communicate building facility issues; and coordinates community-specific programs and services provided by other campus offices.
+Attends various programs sponsored by Resident Deans, Resident Heads, and councils; works with an Assistant Director of Operations (ADO) to resolve and communicate building facility issues; and coordinates community-specific programs and services provided by other campus offices.

-The AD serves as a representative of Housing & Residence Life to various academic and administrative offices and committees within the University
+Serves as a representative of Housing & Residence Life to various academic and administrative offices and committees within the University.

 Serves, as needed, on committees of staff and/or students convened to review issues of importance to Housing & Residence Life.

-Serves as department liaison to at least one other campus partner office.
+Serves as department liaison to at least two other campus partner offices.

 Assists in the formulation and review of Housing & Residence Life policies and procedures.